Suyash-Lal/Suyash-Lal/README.md

 <h3 align="center">Currently pursuing an Inter-disciplinary post-graduate diploma at FLAME University.</h3>

 <h3 align="left">About Me:</h3>
-<p align="left">I am a passionate programmer and developer with a keen interest in the fields of Artificial Intelligence, Machine Learning, and Extended Reality (AR/VR).
-My projects include immersive VR simulations for medical education, such as a CPR simulation with haptic feedback and heatmaps for interactive learning.</p>
+<p align="left">I am a passionate programmer and developer with an interest in the fields of Extended Reality (AR/VR), Machine Learning, and Artificial Intelligence.
+My projects include VR simulations for medical education, such as a CPR simulation with haptic feedback and visual information for interactive learning.</p>

 <h3 align="left">Languages:</h3>
 <p align="left">